OpenConext/Stepup-Deploy/README.md

 * Clone Stepup-Build repo, follow instructions in that repo for creating the build machine.
   `git clone git@github.com:SURFnet/Stepup-Build.git`

+The [Stepup-VM](https://github.com/SURFnet/Stepup-VM) contains a vagrant configuration the can be used to create VM suitable for testing the deploy of a Step-up environment that was created using the `create_new_environment.sh` script.

 ### Example ###

 To build and deploy a new version of the selfservice component to the existing test environment you would run: